 Securing facilities from cyber threats is challenging for many reasons.
-These include funding, the age of equipment, and education [1], [8], [31].
-One of the main challenges water sector decision makers face in securing their facilities is obtaining enough funding.
-The amount of funding can vary depending on the size of the facility and the number of people serviced.
-Larger facilities have better opportunities to account for security in planning their budget because they are better resourced than smaller ones [2], [32].
+These include funding, the age of equipment, and education^{[1],[8],[31]}.
+One of the main challenges water sector decision-makers face in securing their facilities is obtaining enough funding.
+Organizations' funding can vary depending on the size of their facilities and the number of people they service.
+Organizations with larger facilities have better opportunities to account for security in planning their budgets because they are better resourced than organizations with smaller facilities^{[2],[32]}.

-Though serving fewer people than a large urban area, denial of service to a rural facility could have equivalent impact by degrading public confidence in water supplies and other second and third order effects.
-These could include pressure on local and state government to provide potable water for extended periods of time, decreased revenue from business and tourism, and disruption to agricultural and manufacturing operations [33], [27], [2], [21], [26].
+Though it serves fewer people than a large urban facility, denial of service to a rural facility could have an equivalent impact by degrading public confidence in water supplies and causing other second and third-order effects.
+These could include pressure on local and state government to provide potable water for extended periods of time, decreased revenue from business and tourism, and disruption to agricultural and manufacturing operations^{[33],[27],[2],[21],[26]}.

 Most of a local water facility budget is earmarked for operations and maintenance.
-The Congressional Budget Office (CBO) noted 67% of funding for water infrastructure is spent on operations and maintenance by state and local government [8].
+The Congressional Budget Office noted that 67 percent of funding for water infrastructure is spent on operations and maintenance by state and local governments^[8].
 Such a limited budget for efforts other than infrastructure maintenance requires conscious decisions to invest in security by facility and sector leadership.
 Therefore, efforts by local water facilities to implement monitoring software or hardware security appliances may be limited or impractical.

-Another factor in securing ICS is the age of the equipment.
-Securing SCADA, PLCs, and HMI is challenging because much of it is twenty to thirty years old and designed with reliability and safety in mind, not security [1], [8], [31].
-Systems initially used obscure, proprietary protocols for communication and were isolated from other early computer "Security through obscurity" was a common systems. approach [14].
-The growing interconnections between previously isolated systems and the Internet, along with use of protocols, like Transmission Control common Protocol/Internet Protocol (TCP/IP), expose ICSs to previously unidentified threats [3].
-Like use of mobile computing platforms, using newer technologies to manage equipment designed before the advent of the Internet poses risks.
+Another factor in securing ICSs is the age of their equipment.
+Securing SCADA, PLCs, and HMIs is challenging because much of it is 20 to 30-years-old and designed with reliability and safety in mind, not security^{[1],[8],[31]}.
+Systems initially used obscure, proprietary protocols for communication and were isolated from other early computer systems.
+"Security through obscurity" was a common approach^[14].
+The growing interconnections between previously isolated systems and the internet, along with the use of common protocols like Transmission Control Protocol / Internet Protocol, expose ICSs to previously unidentified threats^[3].
+Like the use of mobile computing platforms, using newer technologies to manage equipment designed before the advent of the internet poses risks.

-Some gaps in ICS security exist due to lack of awareness of cyber threats and their impact to operations.
-An example is the focus on cybersecurity of information technology (IT) (corporate network) versus operations technology (OT) security.
-Engineers understand the process flow and operation of ICS components but are often not aware of the vulnerabilities in their connected systems.
-Conversely, IT personnel often do not understand the unique nature of SCADA systems and how patching vulnerabilities might interfere with system processes [1].
-Reviews by the National Cybersecurity and Communication Integration Center (NCCIC) identified common network issues such as improper use of virtual machines, poor configuration of Virtual Local Area Networks (VLANs), improper management of Bring Your Own Device (BYOD) implementations, and, where IT and OT efforts were combined, OT was often unmonitored [34].
+Some gaps in ICS security exist due to a lack of awareness of cyber threats and their impact to operations.
+An example is the focus on cybersecurity of IT (corporate network) versus operations technology (OT) security.
+Engineers understand the process flow and operation of ICS components, but are often not aware of the vulnerabilities in their connected systems.
+Conversely, IT personnel often do not understand the unique nature of SCADA systems and how patching vulnerabilities might interfere with system processes^[1].
+Reviews by the National Cybersecurity and Communications Integration Center identified common network issues, such as the improper use of virtual machines; poor configuration of Virtual Local Area Networks; improper management of Bring Your Own Device implementations; and, where IT and OT efforts were combined, a lack of OT monitoring^[34].